StrombergNLP/strombergnlp/content/authors/lafa/_index.md

   url: "https://dk.linkedin.com/in/lasse-funder-andersen-ba240613"

 # Short bio (displayed in user profile at end of posts)
-bio: René worked on sample-efficient discrimination between similar languages.
+bio: Lasse worked on learning to identify quote-worthy excerpts of conversations

 # Social/Academic Networking
 social: